stratosphereips/NetSecGame/docs/index.md

 ```

 #### Locally
-The environment can be started locally with from the root folder of the repository with following command:
+The environment can be started locally from the root folder of the repository with the following command:
 ```bash
 python3 -m netsecgame.game.worlds.NetSecGame \
   --task_config=./examples/example_task_configuration.yaml \